Last Updated on 2022/04/22

 What are the most important goals in your career?
-What gave you strength to go on and achieve your goals?
+What gave you the strength to go on and achieve your goals?

 My only goal is to do whatever I’m currently doing to the rest of my ability.
 Right now, my focus is on telling stories that would otherwise go untold.

 How much of you and your personal life can we find in your novels?